suidroot/mainesec-coc/FAQ.md

 If you wish to become an admin, please [email the admin-team](<admin@mainesec.org>).

-## Can I make job postings in this slack?
+## Can I make job postings in this Discord?

-Job posts are restricted to the [#jobs](https://mainesec.slack.com/messages/jobs/) channel.
+Job posts are restricted to the [#jobs](https://discord.com/channels/1013267540274847816/1013268125153771580) channel.

 ## How can I suggest changes to these policies?

 Changes to these policies are more than welcome!
-Please submit a PR at any time and message suidroot to expedite the review process.
+Please submit a PR anytime and message suidroot to expedite the review process.